USA/South Korea. 2017.

 In 2007, Lucy Mirando, the CEO of Mirando Corporation, announces that they have found the solution to world hunger problems – the breeding of a genetically-engineered super-pig.
 Twenty-six of the pigs have been sent to farmers around the world to raise via traditional methods but they plan will not be ready for ten years.
 In the present-day, young Mija lives with her grandfather in the South Korean countryside where they tend one of the super-pigs.
 She calls it Okja and regards it as her best friend.
 She is devastated when Mirando employees arrive to take Okja away to be part of a super-pig festival in New York.
 She heads to Seoul, determined to stop Okja being taken away.
 At the same time, members of the Animal Liberation Front break Okja out of Mirando custody.
 The leader Jay explains to Mija that they want her to allow Okja to be recaptured but with a hidden camera on its body so that they can broadcast the conditions inside Mirando headquarters.
 When footage goes viral of Okja rampaging through a mall during the liberation attempt, Lucy decides that she can exploit this by bringing Mija to New York to be publicly reunited with Okja, creating a friendly face to hide the fact that they are preparing to slaughter the pigs.

 South Korea’s Bong Joon-Ho has become a name to reckon with on the international stage.
 Bong gained some festival play with his first two films Barking Dogs Never Bite (2000) and Memories of Murder (2003) based on a true-life Korean serial killer investigation.
 His next, the monster movie The Host (2006), became a sensation and accolades continued to pour in with Mother (2009).
-These reached a peak with the science-fiction film Snowpiercer (2013).
+These reached a peak with the science-fiction film Snowpiercer (2013) and subsequently the Academy Award-winning success of Parasite (2019).
 Okja, which has been shot in equal parts English and Korean, comes produced by Brad Pitt’s Plan B production company.
 It received its premiere at Cannes and played several international film festivals before being released to Netflix.

 Okja is essentially Boon Jong Ho’s equivalent of E.T. – The Extra-Terrestrial (1982), albeit where E.T. is a giant pig about the size of an SUV.
 Oh and an E.T. that could have been made essentially a commercial for the militant vegetarian lobby.
 At the centre of both films is the relationship between a child and a non-human creature (that possibly has intelligence) and how the child endeavours to save the creature from exploitation by an evil corporation (as opposed to the military in E.T.).
 On the other hand, while Steven Spielberg made E.T. as an unabashed family-friendly film, it is a hard stretch to think of Okja and Boon Jong Ho’s oddball sense of humour as being anything that would be enjoyed a young age group.